 If desired, staff from the Drop-In Center will come to your agency or facility and provide free prevention/education services and confidential HIV Testing.
 We request a minimum 2 weeks notice for scheduling purposes.
 The Drop-In Center staff can also assist you in finding speakers on a variety of HIV, STD, GLBTQ, issues.
 This requires more advance notice for the convenience and scheduling needs of the speakers.

 The Drop-In Center houses free magazines, and informational brochures focused on HIV, STDs, and other health and social related issues.
 We also have a variety of free latex and polyurethane condoms available.

 If you need a quantity of literature/brochures or condoms, please give us at least 24 hours notice so that we may ensure that we have enough on hand to meet your needs.
 Condoms and literature are free, but a donation is appreciated for supplying them for your group or event.

 The HIV Positive support group meets every 4th Tuesday of the month at 6:00 p.m.

-TRANSformation Roanoke, a social support group for transgender individuals, meets the 3rd Tuesday of every month at 6:00 p.m.
+TRANSformation Roanoke, a social support group for transgender individuals now meets at the Roanoke Diversity Center.